nataliapc/makeTSX/README.md

 # makeTSX
-Program to create TSX programs for MSX computers from WAV files
+Program to create TSX files for MSX computers from WAV tapes.